SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 3. records `BeginLayer`
 4. pushes a state snapshot that marks the new layer scope

+The layer bounds are expressed in the active local coordinate system, so the canvas transform in effect at `SaveLayer(...)` time is applied when resolving the layer's absolute target bounds.
+The resolved bounds limit isolation, allocation, and final composition.
+They do not shift the canvas coordinate system; draw commands inside a bounded layer still use the same local coordinates as the parent canvas.

 When the layer is later closed through `Restore()` or `RestoreTo(...)`, the canvas records `EndLayer`.

 The actual isolation is implemented later by the backend.